 As noted, the Skull activated several separate timers, which presumably set off explosives in critical areas.
 I don't think they were expected to bring the whole facility down themselves, although they presumably destroyed the most secret items in the base when they went off.
 The fires they started then spread to munitions stockpiles, which proceeded to cook off, causing numerous secondary explosions (which might well have been planned).

 The timers mark when the primary explosions in each area start.
 But, because it's unlikely a single centralized explosion will both a) burn sensitive material and b) demolish the building, each area requires a few explosions.
-Or maybe those secondary ones are an insurance policy, in case the primaries don't work - when you need to be thorough, redundancy is your friend.
+Or maybe those secondary ones are an insurance policy, in case the primaries don't work - when you need to be thorough, redundant backups are your friend.

 Not all of those explosions were necessarily part of the self destruct sequence.
 The place was a giant factory/ lab for creating advanced weaponry, it's likely that explosive materials were just left around as part of normal operations.
 Since they weren't placed with the self-destruct system in mind, they would account for at least some of the oddly timed/ delayed explosions.